AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-The punchline often arrives before the set-up.
+What time did the man go to the dentist?

-Do you know the problem with UDP jokes?
+Tooth hurt-y.
 <!-- JOKE-END -->